MityaDementiy/nodejs1/README.md

-Testing ansi and readline sync
+Testing ansi and readline sync.